laya-hmkh/Iranian-Coin-Recognotion-Matlab/README.md

 4.  **Coin Classification and Value Calculation:**
     *   The area of each object is compared against predefined ranges.
     *   Based on these ranges, each object is assigned a value corresponding to a specific Iranian coin denomination:
-       *   Areas between 15000 and 19000 pixels are identified as 1000 Rial coins.
-       *   Areas between 19000 and 24000 pixels are identified as 2000 Rial coins.
-       *   Areas between 24000 and 30000 pixels are identified as 5000 Rial coins.
     *   The total value of the identified coins is calculated by summing the values of each detected coin.

 5.  **Visualization and Output:**